AyaSafan/project2_cs50/README.md

 # project2_cs50
-online messaging service website ChatBit
+# Online messaging service ChatBit

 Display Name: When a user visits the web application for the first time, theyshould sign up with a display name and a password that they can login with later.
 The display name will eventually be associated with every message the user sends.
 If a user closes the page without loging out and returns to your app later, the display name is still be remembered.